joshsucher/considerating/README.md

 == Considerating

-This is an application being developed for Josh Sucher.
+Considerating crowdsources your social instincts along a creepy-to-considerate scale.
+Developed by Josh Sucher and Danielle Sucher.